Turn Redundancy to Your Advantage

 "I need to take the first job offer I get because I'm running out of time."

-While financial pressure is real, accepting the wrong role out of desperation can set your career back further than waiting for the right opportunity.
+While financial pressure is real, accepting the wrong role out of desperation can set your mental health and career back further.

 "At my age/stage, no one will want to hire me after redundancy."

-None of my clients look back at their redundancy and wish it hadn’t happened!
+None - and I mean NONE - of my clients have ever looked back at their redundancy and wish it hadn’t happened!
+That’s affirming, isn’t it?

 "If I have to explain exactly why I was made redundant, employers will think something's wrong with me."

 Redundancy is a common, understood part of modern working life.
 You don't need to over-explain or justify it.
-A simple, professional explanation—"My role was made redundant due to restructuring"—is sufficient.
+A simple, professional explanation, e.g. "My role was made redundant due to restructuring", is sufficient.

 What employers care about is what you can do for them now, not the internal decisions of your previous employer.
 My toolkit will teach you how to talk about your strengths and experience in a compelling way.